RaphaelZH/DataCamp_Study_Notes_EN/README.md

         §2.2.2 Getting granular with n-grams

-        §2.2.3 Build new features from text
+        §2.2.3 Build new features from the text